When news happens get involved. Send your pictures, views and video to us by text and email

 Traders urged to attend Dorchester BID meeting

-TRADERS are being urged to attend a key meeting in Dorchester to determine the future direction of the BID – the town’s Business Improvement District.
+TRADERS are being urged to attend a key meeting in Dorchester to determine the future direction of the BID (Business Improvement District).

-The BID team are holding the meeting for levy payers on Tuesday as it prepares for a re-ballot later in the year on whether to extend the scheme for another five-year term.
+The BID team are holding the meeting for levy payers on Tuesday January 22 as they prepare for a re-ballot later in the year on whether to extend the scheme for another five-year term.

 BID chairman Peter Legg said he was hoping for a good turnout at the Wessex Royale Hotel, with the venue open from 5.45pm for a 6pm start.